Some cute applications of Lagrangian cobordisms towards examples in quantitative symplectic geometry: Construction One: Squeezing Lagrangian tori in

 \end{proof}

 \begin{corollary} When $a>2$ and $b>1$, there are $3$ pairwise disjoint integral Lagrangians in $P(a,b)$.
-Moreover, two of which are Hamiltonian isotopic to $L(1,1)$ and the remaining one is Hamiltonian isotopic to $L(2,1)$
+Moreover, two of them are Hamiltonian isotopic to $L(1,1)$ and the remaining one is Hamiltonian isotopic to $L(2,1)$.

 When $a>2$ and $b>2$, there are $6$ pairwise disjoint integral Lagrangians in $P(a,b)$.
-Moreover, two of which are Hamiltonian isotopic to $L(1,1)$, two of which are Hamiltonian isotopic to $L(1,2)$, one of which is Hamiltonian isotopic to $L(2,1)$ and the remaining one is Hamiltonian isotopic to $L(2,2)$. \end{corollary}
+Moreover, two of them are Hamiltonian isotopic to $L(1,1)$, two of them are Hamiltonian isotopic to $L(1,2)$, one of them is Hamiltonian isotopic to $L(2,1)$ and the remaining one is Hamiltonian isotopic to $L(2,2)$. \end{corollary}

 \begin{proof} The first statement is a direct consequence of the previous construction.
 To explain the second statement, we use the notation in the previous proof.
 Recall that the construction happens in a neighborhood of $X \times C_{D,1}$.
 Therefore, when $b>2$ (i.e. the area of $D$ is greater than $2$), we can apply similar construction in a neighborhood of $X \times C_{D,2}$ to get an extra integral Lagrangian.
-It implies the second statement.
+This implies the second statement.

 \end{proof}